The CPU Strikes Back: Architecting Inference for SLMs on Cisco UCS M7

 When you model the true Total Cost of Ownership (TCO)—factoring in the six-figure acquisition cost of a GPU node versus the sunk cost of your existing CPU infrastructure, plus the ongoing OpEx of power and cooling—the “CPU-First” strategy is often the only financially viable choice for these edge workloads.

 You cannot run these models in full 16-bit precision (FP16) on a CPU efficiently; the memory bandwidth will choke performance.
-The secret is Quantization.
+The secret that makes CPU inference SLM viable at enterprise scale is Quantization.

 By converting the model weights from 16-bit floating point to 8-bit integers (INT8) or even 4-bit integers (INT4), you reduce the model size by 75%.